Charbeneau/data-pipeline/README.md

 # Overview

-Here we build a data pipeline.
+Here is a simple data pipeline.

-Everything has been Dockerized so that it works on your machine, heavy though that may seem.
+It consists of an S3 bucket, a lambda function, and a DynamoDB table.

+The input into the pipeline is [a csv](./data/DEVOPS_TEST_DATA.csv), which, when uploaded into the S3 bucket, triggers the lambda function, which writes the data into the DynamoDB table.

 CloudFormation creates the AWS resources.
-See [cloudformation.yaml](./cloudformation.yaml)
+See [cloudformation.yaml](./cloudformation.yaml).

-Use [driver.sh](./driver.sh) to do things.
+Use [driver.sh](./driver.sh) to do things, all of which happen in Docker, heavy though that may seem, to ensure portability.

 # Requirements